garrandall/popular-music-data/tracks/workin--at-the-car-wash-blues-jim-croce.md

 But no matter how smooth I talked
 They wouldnt listen to the fact that I was a genius The man say, we got all that we can use.
-Now i got them steadily depressin, low down mind messin Working at the car wash blues
+Now I got them steadily depressin, low down mind messin Working at the car wash blues

 Well, I should be sittin in an air conditioned office in a swivel chair